About the Society

 To accommodate a Society of national scope the General Society was established in 1893 to charter State Societies.

-The members of the Society are male descendants of those in military, naval and civil positions of high trust and responsibility whose acts and counsel assisted in the establishment, defense and growth of the American Colonies.
 Current members have been invited to join only after fulfilling their State Society's individual application procedures and membership requirements.

 It is in one or more of the State Societies that an individual holds membership, and the collective federation of State Societies constitutes the General Society.